Corporate Wellness and Wellbeing

 - Professional Referral Network.

 Corporate Wellness is far more than work-related posture.
 In actual, fact there is very little to no evidence that there is any such thing as a "Gold Standard" correct posture.
 As with most things, too much of any one thing can have a detrimental effect on health, and wellbeing.
 Too much load on the Musculoskeletal (MSK) System frequently leads to problems and many jobs require a high degree of computer work and telephone use.
 In essence, moderation and flexibility is the key.
 Employees usually have hobbies or interests outside of work and in their day to day life.
 Activities, performed outside of work can have a both positive or negative knock-on effects to performance at work, and there can even be Work-related Health and Safety implications.
 If an injury sustained outside of the workplace is made worse through work activities, then this can result in Work-related Health and Safety claims.
-Having a Primary Care health practitioner on-site can help in a preventive way, and in many respects provide an early intervention system.
+Having a qualified Primary health care practitioner, such as a Chiropractor on-site can help in a preventive way, and in many respects provide an early intervention system.
 Our practitioners look at a number of highly related aspects of wellbeing, during an initial consultation including; Physical, Mental, Emotional, Social, Environmental and Spiritual health.
 Such an approach enables the practitioner to identify and provide the most appropriate and effective form of intervention for the patient/employee.
 In some cases, this may mean a referral to another discipline such as a General Practitioner, Counsellor or other appropriate and suitably qualified professional.
+Our practitioners have gained a huge amount of experience treating office workers, emergency service personnel, military personnel and both amateur and elite level athletes over the years.